dofbi/MineAfrica/README.md

+#Minecruft: A Minecraft Protocol Proxy

+A protocol proxy based PT that transforms traffic into Minecraft Traffic.

+##Installation

 This code base currently is designed for linux systems.
 For best results, perform this installation on an Ubuntu Host running Ubuntu 16.04.

 First clone this project